breatheco-de/exercise-unit-test-with-jest/README.md

 # Unit testing with Jest

 ```
-Important: 💻  This exercise is interactive!
+Important: 💻  This exercise is interactive.
 Please follow the instructions.
 ```